udezueoluomachi/nosql-json-db/README.md

 <br>

-Most times, when trying to perform **CRUD** actions on a table, if the table exists or not in the database an error would thrown
+Most times, when trying to perform **CRUD** actions on a table, if the table exists or not in the database an error would thrown depending on the type of action

 To handle this , the **Nosqljsondb()** object has a method for checking for the existence of tables  called **checkTable()**